 Steve and Liz attribute the success of their business to their many wonderful customers who not only return year after year, but also spread the word of our Hideaways to their friends, relatives, and coworkers.

-As the new owners of Log Cabin Hideaways, Dean and Cecilia are continuing to strive to offer their guests a wilderness refuge where time slows down and people can reconnect with themselves, their families and nature.
+We assumed the business in 2016 and are continuing to strive to offer our guests a wilderness refuge where time slows down and people can reconnect with themselves, their families and nature.

 We look forward to meeting you soon – feel free to call us @ 218-365-4254 or contact us now to book your stay.